 The conjuncture of globalisation, increased migration and digitisation has created new spaces for communication, social and cultural exchanges and encounters.
 Both in online and offline environments across the globe, we experience an increase in plurilingualism and multiculturalism.
-Further, digital technologies have made communication increasingly multimodal as we switch or swipe between images, text, memes, emoticons, sound clips, etc. In the current climate of lock-down or social distancing measures across the globe in response to COVID-19, online platforms have become the primary site of exchange for many of us.
+Further, digital technologies have made communication increasingly multimodal as we switch or swipe between images, text, memes, emoticons, sound clips, etc. During the lock-downs or social distancing measures imposed on countries across the globe in response to COVID-19, online platforms have become the primary site of exchange for many of us.
 However, while there is exponential growth in the possibilities available for cross-cultural communication, divisions between social, ethnic or national groups are growing as intolerance and inequality, xenophobia and extremism are on the rise.

 In today’s complex societal ecologies where multiple languages and modalities are simultaneously available for communication, it is vital to develop enhanced literacies capable of fostering individual and community agency and engagement for this highly interconnected but fragmented world.